Can Bracing Correct Spinal Curves from Scoliosis?

 Scoliosis Curves: Preventing Progression vs. Actual Curve Correction

-It’s important to note that treatment with the Boston Brace, or any scoliosis brace, will not eliminate a spinal curve.
+It’s important to note that treatment with the Boston Brace, or any scoliosis brace, will not eliminate a spinal curve in children or teens with scoliosis.
 The goal of bracing is, at the minimum, to prevent the curve from getting worse when the patient is still growing, and hopefully keep the spinal curve small enough that the patient will not need surgery.
 The combination of in-brace curve reduction and adherence to the prescribed wear schedule has been shown in multiple studies to reduce the risk of curve progression.

 In some cases, the curve can actually be improved with bracing, but that depends on a number of factors, including the type and degree of curve, age at diagnosis, the level of compliance with the wear schedule, and how the body of each individual patient responds to bracing as a treatment for scoliosis.

 “Just a few years ago, we were happy when we stopped the curve from increasing, but with our new Boston Brace 3D, we’re almost expecting to see curve improvement,” says Boston O&P clinician Hector Paez.